yorberth01/Evaluacion/README.md

 * All API route should be secured with an user token
 * Above features are to be tested with Feature tests

+#### Extra Credit
+* Use composition API and setup script for Vue components
+* Create the frontend in the same/project repo as the backend

 ## Developer
 Name: `<your name>` <br/>
 Email: `<your email>`<br/>